ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 **Registration client enables viewing transliterated data other than French and Arabic**

-The registration client application will support two type of languages: Primary (the language in which the registration officer enters data) and secondary language (transliteration language).
+The registration client application will support two type of languages: Primary language (the language in which the registration officer enters data) and secondary language (transliteration language).
 The secondary language is country specific and is set by the administrator

-When a Registration Officer starts a new registration, update or lost UIN process and enters data in the primary language for the demographic fields such as: Full Name, Address Line 1, Address Line 2, Address Line 3, and Parent/Guardian Name.
+When a Registration Officer starts a new registration, update or lost UIN process and enters data in the primary language for the demographic fields such as: Full Name, Address Line 1, Address Line 2, Address Line 3, and parent/guardian Name.

 System transliterates the data and displays in the corresponding secondary language fields.

 The following data are transliterated into the secondary language in addition to being shown in the primary language.
-1. Demographic details page: Data for Full Name, Address Line 1, Address Line 2, Address Line 3 and Parent/Guardian Name.
+1. Demographic details page: Data for Full Name, Address Line 1, Address Line 2, Address Line 3 and parent/guardian Name.
-1. Registration preview page: Data for Full Name, Address Line 1, Address Line 2, Address Line 3 and Parent/Guardian Name.
+1. Registration preview page: Data for Full Name, Address Line 1, Address Line 2, Address Line 3 and parent/guardian Name.
-1. Registration confirmation page: Data for Full Name, Address Line 1, Address Line 2, Address Line 3 and Parent/Guardian Name.
+1. Registration confirmation page: Data for Full Name, Address Line 1, Address Line 2, Address Line 3 and parent/guardian Name.

 Registration Officer can invoke the virtual keyboard to edit transliterated data and proceeds with registration.
 The following rules are followed during transliteration.
 1. Editing transliterated fields does not change the data entered in the primary language field